isomerpages/stb-hlb/_application-guidelines/application-for-licence.md

  8. Processing of the application will take a minimum of two weeks from the pre-opening inspection date.

  9. You will be informed via SMS and/or e-mail if your application has been approved.
-Payment can then be made online via [GoBusiness Licensing](https://licence1.business.gov.sg){:target="_blank"}.
-Fees for both the Certificate of Registration and Hotel-keeper's Licence must be paid via the GoBusiness Licensing Portal before they can be issued.
-If the payment is not made within one month, the application will lapse and the applicant will need to submit a new application.

- 10. After payment has been made, you will receive a print notification to print the Certificate and Licence via GoBusiness Licensing.
+ 10. After the application has been approved, you may proceed to a print notification to print the Certificate and Licence via GoBusiness Licensing.
 The step-by-step guide to guide you through the printing of the Certificate and Licence can be found [here](/files/resources/guides/guide-printing-certificate-licence.pdf).
 The Certificate of Registration and Hotel-Keeper's Licence should be displayed in a conspicuous place, preferably at the Reception Counter of the hotel.

  11. The Hotels Licensing Board reserves the right to prescribe additional conditions or waive existing conditions for any application for a Certificate of Registration and/or a Hotel-keeper's Licence.